beatcode-official/app/README.md

 ```

 ## Other Notes
-- We used for GPT-4o for test case generation and runtime analysis.
+- We used GPT-4o for test case generation and runtime analysis.